akranga/mafia-serverless/README.md

 # Clean Up

-To destroy your cloud resources, please run:
+To destroy your cloud resources, please run: Go to CloudFormation service  and delete your stack

-`make destroy`
+Thank you!!!